 Nowadays Alcala is a seaside town in Tenerife, where many residents live.
 There are some tourists, but not as many as in the neighboring Playa San Juan or Playa La Arena.

 The weekly market and the promenade attract some crowds during the daytime, so it's a nice spot in Tenerife for those who are looking for the warm and sunny weather of the south, without the madness of the big resorts like Costa Adeje.

 Alcala is where the renowned hotel Gran Melia Palacio de Isora is located.

 Gran Melia Palacio de Isora is a luxury hotel, situated in a quiet area, right by the beach.
 It's one of the top luxury hotels in Tenerife, with an enormous saltwater pool and many extraordinary facilities.
 It is located in a quiet location in Tenerife, away from noisy resorts like Playa de Las Americas.

-There is just a small pebbly beach just off the main town square and a promenade with benches along the coast, ideal for walks.
-Most sun bathers sit on the benches and go in the ocean using some sets of stairs which are installed in the area.
+There is just a small pebble beach just off the main town square and a promenade with benches along the coast, ideal for walks.
+Most sunbathers sit on the benches and go in the ocean using some sets of stairs which are installed in the area.

 This is a blue flag beach, located near Gran Melia Palacio de Isora hotel.
-In this area you'll many natural pools with shallow water mostly and other small beaches which form what is known in Spanish as Playas y calas de La Jaquita.
+In this area, you'll find many natural pools with shallow water mostly and other small beaches which form what is known in Spanish as Playas y calas de La Jaquita.

-We participated in Fiesta del Son 2018 in Alcala and it was a lively party, with cuban music, all people dressed in white, good food and a great atmosphere.
+We participated in the 2018 edition of Fiesta del Son in Alcala and it was a lively party, with Cuban music, all people dressed in white, good food and a great atmosphere.
 We really enjoyed the cocktails and the churros from Churreria Alcala, which are the best churros in Tenerife in our opinion.

 We encourage you to look out for events in Tenerife during your stay and if you see one in Alcala, give it a go for something different during your holiday.